Zuntie/Zuntie/README.md

 ![Logo](https://i.imgur.com/fkY07p1.png)

 ## About Me
-I'm a FiveM and Discord Bot developer.
+I'm a Web and FiveM developer.

 ## Languages and Tools